Borna virus infection

 Detection of viral RNA by RT-PCR (reverse transcription PCR) in pooled samples of blood, serum, urine, conjunctival, nasal, oral and anal swabs collected from cats with clinical signs of Borna disease can be considered diagnostic (Wensman et al., 2012).

 As BDV persistently infects the central nervous system of many animal species, it was postulated that this virus might also infect humans.
 Indeed, it was shown that humans can be seropositive for BDV and that the frequency of BDV antibodies was increased in human patients with chronic neurologic disorders.
-Specifically, among 70 psychiatric patients, 20 % were found to be seropositive, compared to a few percentage of the normal population.
+Specifically, among 70 psychiatric patients, 20 % were found to be seropositive, compared to a few percentage points of the normal population.
 This led to the hypothesis that BDV infection may be involved in the development of selected neurological disorders (Bode et al., 1993; Bode and Ludwig, 2003) and triggered the creation of a research group within the German Robert Koch Institute in the 1990s to study the potential health threat of BDV to humans.
 In 2007, this research group published a statement that

 In cats with end-stage staggering disease, mild neutropenia is observed in about a third of the affected population.
-No other changes of clinical or chemical parameters are observed.
-The most important histopathological findings include perivascular cuffing (Fig. 4) in the hippocampus, basal ganglia, cerebellum, cerebrum and the grey matter of the brain stem (Lundgren, 1992).
+No other changes of clinical or biochemical parameters are observed.
+The most important histopathological findings include perivascular cuffing in the hippocampus, basal ganglia, cerebellum, cerebrum and the grey matter of the brain stem (Lundgren, 1992).
 In addition, plasma cells were frequently seen in the close vicinity of neurons (Lundgren et al., 1997), indicative of an inflammatory reaction and thereby explaining the clinical findings in cats with staggering disease.

 Currently, no vaccine is available for the prevention of staggering disease.
 As the exact modes of transmission are still not completely clear, it is difficult to make specific recommendations for preventive measures.
 Cats without access to a rural environment are probably at a lower risk of BDV infection compared to those with unlimited access to such areas.
 In areas where staggering disease is known to occur, it might therefore be recommended that cats should be kept indoors.
 However, limiting outdoor access should be carefully weighed against the risk of BDV infection.
 For many cats, outdoor access is an important component of their well-being.